 Local Kekulé distortion turns twisted bilayer graphene into topological Mott insulators and superconductors

-Magic-angle twisted bilayer graphene displays at different fillings of the four flat bands lying around the charge neutrality point a wealth of notable phases that include magnetic Chern insulators, whose magnetization is mostly of an orbital nature and contiguous superconducting domes.
+Blason A., Magic-angle twisted bilayer graphene displays at different fillings of the four flat bands lying around the charge neutrality point a wealth of notable phases that include magnetic Chern insulators, whose magnetization is mostly of an orbital nature and contiguous superconducting domes.
 Such a rich phase diagram is explained through the positive interplay of Coulomb repulsion and the electron coupling to a twofold optical mode that corresponds to Kekulé distortions localized into the small AA stacked regions of the moiré supercells.
 A static distortion stabilizes, at any integer filling of the flat bands, valence-bond insulators that carry finite Chern number away from charge neutrality.
 Similarly, a dynamic distortion that resonates between the two lattice vibrations leads to resonating-valence-bond topological insulators with built-in chiral d-wave pairs that have finite Chern number equal to the angular momentum, and thus are prone to turn superconducting upon doping away from integer filling.

 Avoiding barren plateaus via transferability of smooth solutions in a Hamiltonian variational ansatz

-A large ongoing research effort focuses on variational quantum algorithms (VQAs), representing leading candidates to achieve computational speed-ups on current quantum devices.
+Mele A.A., Mbeng G.B., A large ongoing research effort focuses on variational quantum algorithms (VQAs), representing leading candidates to achieve computational speed-ups on current quantum devices.
 The scalability of VQAs to a large number of qubits, beyond the simulation capabilities of classical computers, is still debated.
 Two major hurdles are the proliferation of low-quality variational local minima, and the exponential vanishing of gradients in the cost-function landscape, a phenomenon referred to as barren plateaus.
 In this work, we show that by employing iterative search schemes, one can effectively prepare the ground state of paradigmatic quantum many-body models, also circumventing the barren plateau phenomenon.
 This is accomplished by leveraging the transferability to larger system sizes of a class of iterative solutions, displaying an intrinsic smoothness of the variational parameters, a result that does not extend to other solutions found via random-start local optimization.
 Our scheme could be directly tested on near-term quantum devices, running a refinement optimization in a favorable local landscape with nonvanishing gradients.

 Erratum: Exact quench dynamics of symmetry resolved entanglement in a free fermion chain (J. Stat.
 Mech.
 (2021) 093102 DOI: 10.1088/1742-5468/ac21d7)

-The study of the entanglement dynamics plays a fundamental role in understanding the behaviour of many-body quantum systems out of equilibrium.
+Parez G., Bonsignori R., The study of the entanglement dynamics plays a fundamental role in understanding the behaviour of many-body quantum systems out of equilibrium.
 In the presence of a globally conserved charge, further insights are provided by the knowledge of the resolution of entanglement in the various symmetry sectors.
 Here, we carry on the program we initiated in Parez et al (2021 Phys.
 Rev. B 103 L041104), for the study of the time evolution of the symmetry resolved entanglement in free fermion systems.
 We complete and extend our derivations also by defining and quantifying a symmetry resolved mutual information.
 The entanglement entropies display a time delay that depends on the charge sector that we characterise exactly.
 Both entanglement entropies and mutual information show effective equipartition in the scaling limit of large time and subsystem size.
 Furthermore, we argue that the behaviour of the charged entropies can be quantitatively understood in the framework of the quasiparticle picture for the spreading of entanglement, and hence we expect that a proper adaptation of our results should apply to a large class of integrable systems.
 We also find that the number entropy grows logarithmically with time before saturating to a value proportional to the logarithm of the subsystem size.

 Modular conjugations in 2D conformal field theory and holographic bit threads

-We study the geometric action of some modular conjugations in two dimensional (2D) conformal field theories.
+Mintchev M., We study the geometric action of some modular conjugations in two dimensional (2D) conformal field theories.
 We investigate the bipartition given by an interval when the system is in the ground state, either on the line or on the circle, and in the thermal Gibbs state on the line.
 We find that the restriction of the corresponding inversion maps to a spatial slice is obtained also in the gauge/gravity correspondence through the geodesic bit threads in a constant time slice of the dual static asymptotically AdS background.
 For a conformal field theory in the thermal state on the line, the modular conjugation suggests the occurrence of a second world which can be related through the geodesic bit threads to the horizon of the BTZ black brane background.
 An inversion map is constructed also for the massless Dirac fermion in the ground state and on the line bipartite by the union of two disjoint intervals.

 Dissipative time crystals with long-range Lindbladians

-Dissipative time crystals can appear in spin systems, when the Z2 symmetry of the Hamiltonian is broken by the environment, and the square of total spin operator S2 is conserved.
+Passarelli G., Lucignano P., Dissipative time crystals can appear in spin systems, when the Z2 symmetry of the Hamiltonian is broken by the environment, and the square of total spin operator S2 is conserved.
 In this paper, we relax the latter condition and show that time-translation-symmetry-breaking collective oscillations persist, in the thermodynamic limit, even in the absence of spin symmetry.
 We engineer an ad hoc Lindbladian using power-law-decaying spin operators and show that time-translation-symmetry breaking appears when the decay exponent obeys 0<η≤1.
 This model shows a surprisingly rich phase diagram, including the time-crystal phase as well as first-order, second-order, and continuous transitions of the fixed points.
 We study the phase diagram and the magnetization dynamics in the mean-field approximation.
 We prove that this approximation is quantitatively accurate, when 0<η<1 and the thermodynamic limit is taken, because the system does not develop sizable quantum fluctuations, if the Gaussian approximation is considered.

 Stationary states of open XX -spin chains